2. The gospel and the church, 2:1-22

 epi + dat. "on" - on, upon.
 Spacial.
 A stylistic repetition of the prefix of the verb epoikodomew, "to build upon."

-tw/ qemiliw/ (oV) "foundation" - that on which a structure is built*.
+tw/ qemiliw/ (oV) "foundation" - the foundation.
+That on which a structure is built*.

-twn apostolwn kai profhtwn "of the apostles and prophets" - These two genitive nouns are probably appositional / epexegetical in that they further define / explain the noun "foundation"; "the foundation that consists of ....."
+twn apostolwn (hV ou) "of the apostles" - These two genitive nouns are probably appositional / epexegetical in that they further define / explain the noun "foundation"; "the foundation that consists of ....."
 It is also possible that the genitives are a genitive of source, "the foundation laid by the apostles and prophets", NEB, ie., the foundation of the gospel laid by the apostles and prophets.
 None-the-less, we are safer with, "the foundation consisting of the apostles and prophets", O'Brien, although it would be their possession of divine truth which gives them this foundational status.

-profhtwn (hV ou) "prophets" - The missing article has prompted the suggestion that Paul intends "apostles who prophecy", Grudem, but it seems more likely that Paul has in mind those members of the church with the gift of prophecy, or possibly the foundational teaching / revelation of the Old Testament prophets.
+profhtwn (hV ou) "prophets" - [and] the prophets.
+The missing article has prompted the suggestion that Paul intends "apostles who prophecy", Grudem, but it seems more likely that Paul has in mind those members of the church with the gift of prophecy.
+Possibly Paul has in mind the foundational teaching / revelation of the Old Testament prophets.
 If New Testament prophets are in mind, they would not be the Agabus sort, predictive, nor the more general prophets referred to in I Corinthians, ie., expositors of God's Word, as opposed to unintelligible tongue speakers.
 These prophets stand with the apostles as "the first authoritative recipients and proclaimers of God's revelation in Christ", O'Brien.

-ontoV (eimi) gen. pres. part. "[Christ Jesus himself] as" - being.
+ontoV (eimi) gen. pres. part. "as" - [christ] being [him = himself].
 Attendant circumstance participle, genitive in a predicate genitive absolute construction which makes an assertion about the genitive phrase "the apostles and prophets", ie., it gives "further information about the foundation's construction, namely, that Christ Jesus is the cornerstone", Hoehner.
-"Jesus Christ", also genitive, standing as the subject of the genitive absolute construction.
+"Jesus Christ" is also genitive, standing as the subject of the genitive absolute construction.

-akrogwniaiou (oV) gen. "the chief cornerstone" - cornerstone or capstone of a building, essential to its construction*.
+akrogwniaiou (oV) gen. "the chief cornerstone" - the cornerstone or capstone (essential to its construction*).
 Predicate genitive.
 The "chief cornerstone" of the building is "Jesus himself".
-When it was finally clear that God's purposes for humanity could no longer be worked out through the nation of Israel, the prophets began to speak of the creation of a new building, a new Israel.
+When it was finally clear that God's purposes for humanity would no longer be worked out through the nation of Israel, the prophets began to speak of the creation of a new building, a new Israel.
 This new community would evolve out of the faithful remnant of the old through the intervention of God's messiah, his anointed one.
 The messiah was described in different ways.
 One description used in the Old Testament was that of a "stone" - a building stone within a new building.
 It was a "precious" stone, but a "stone of stumbling".
 Sometimes it was described as a "foundation" stone - the new building would be built on it.
 It was a "cornerstone" - defining and holding the building together.
 It was also described as a "cap-stone" (key or top stone) - the final top stone which held the top arch of the building together.
-Here in Ephesians the stone is probably the cornerstone - Christ defines and ties the building together.
+Here in Ephesians, the stone is probably the cornerstone - Christ defines and ties the building together.